-Dimensional has managed value-added sustainability and social investment solutions for more than two decades.
-Our well-diversified equity and fixed income strategies provide investors with the ability to build global asset allocations with a consistent sustainability approach across their total portfolio.
+Dimensional has managed value-added sustainability and social investment solutions for more than two decades.8 These well-diversified equity and fixed income strategies are designed to address the issues most important to environmentally focused or socially mindful investors without compromising on sound investment principles or requiring investors to accept lower expected returns.
+These offerings provide investors with the ability to build global asset allocations with a consistent social or sustainability approach across the total portfolio.